• Technical Conference: 30 March – 03 April 2025

 Short Course Description:

 Machine learning (ML) has recently attracted a surge of interest in optical networking and communication research due to its pattern recognition and predictive capabilities for various key applications.
 Large-scale monitoring data are generated every day in optical networks, which makes ML a promising solution for decision making.
 In this short course, we introduce the fundamental concepts and principles of ML, with a special focus on multi-layer neural networks.
-We survey existing work on various applications in optical domain, ranging from predictive maintenance, quality of transmission estimation and component design.
-Finally, we carry out a hands-on tutorial for participants showing how to implement backpropagation algorithm for learning neural network adaptive weights.
+We survey existing work on various applications in optical domain, ranging from fault management, quality of transmission estimation and low-margin network design.
 We aim to provide a general overview of the key problems, common formulations, existing methodologies and future directions.
 This course will inspire the audience and facilitate ML research and development in optical networking and communication systems.

 The outline is given below,